 In the heart of the Presidio is a spot that represents the heartbeat of the conservation work we do in the Golden Gate National Parks.
 The resurrection of El Polín Spring was all about restoring our lands to their natural state, and the flora and fauna have returned in droves to thank us for our help.

 El Polín Spring had long been a source of freshwater for inhabitants, including the Ohlone who lived downstream in a village called Petlenuc.
-But parts of the stream were eventually buried underground, and it took a large restoration effort starting in the late 1990s to unearth the entire Tennessee Hollow Watershed from the spring to the Crissy Field Marsh.
+But parts of the stream were eventually buried underground, and it took a large restoration effort starting in the late 1990s to unearth the entire Tennessee Hollow Watershed from the spring to Crissy Field Marsh.

-Today, you can visit the spring itself from the Presidio’s Ecology Trail and walk almost the entire watershed down to Crissy Field.
+Today, you can visit the spring itself from the Presidio’s Ecology Trail and walk the entire watershed down to Crissy Field.
 It’s a peaceful experience marked by birds singing and nature all around.
 Or find archaeological remnants along the trail, it’s a great space for learning.